undercertainty/Advent_of_code/README.md

 # Advent of code

-Attempts at 2017 advent of code challenges.
-All python, I expect.
+Attempts at advent of code challenges.
+I'd love to do these in clojure to get more practice in it, but time constraints mean it's all going to be hacked in python.